Is The Kenya Flower Industry Dying a Slow Death?

 Lastly, the elephant in the room.
 Climate Change.

 The floricultural industry depends mostly on rainfall, and the industry has been hard hit.
-With too much or too little rainfall, the industry experiences a myriad of challenges ranging from pests and diseases, poor accessibility and conflicts between companies and the neighbours.
+With too much or too little rainfall, the industry experiences a myriad of challenges ranging from pests and diseases, poor accessibility and conflicts between companies and the neighbors.

 Climate change is also expected to shave off 2.6% from Kenya’s Annual GDP by 2030.
-After all, who isn’t affected by the climate change?
+After all, who isn’t affected by climate change?